-My Trip Starting From Toronto
+Road Trip From Toronto to Beausoleil Island

-Quick Stop at Martyrs Shrine
+A Quick Stop at Martyrs Shrine

-Best Time to Visit
+Best Time To Visit

 Things to Do In Beausoleil Island

-Northern Trails like Rockview, Fairy, Cambrian, and Dossyonshing are ranging from 1 to 2 miles (1.5 t0 2.5 km) pass through a rich mosaic of forest communities.
+Once you get off the boat, you can follow the Northern or Southern trails.
+The Southern Trails, including Georgian and Huron, are the longest, spanning from 2.2 to 4.4 miles (3.8 to 7.1 km), and allow for bicycle use.
+Northern Trails like Rockview, Fairy, Cambrian, and Dossyonshing range from 1 to 2 miles (1.5 to 2.5 km) and pass through a rich mosaic of forest communities.

 There are Perfect Places for Camping in Beausoleil Island